willnorris/willnorris.com/src/_posts/2014-05-27-go-rest-apis-and-pointers.md

 }
 ```

-This does come at a cost however, since it's a little annoying to have to create pointers to a string or bool.
-You end
+This does come at a cost however, both in terms of memory allocation and the developer experience, since it's a little
-up with overly verbose code such as:
+annoying to have to create pointers to a string or bool.
+You end up with overly verbose code such as:

 ``` go
 d := "new description"